emnify/product-docs/docs/sdks/java/quickstart.md

 The emnify Java SDK is open source and the [source code is available on GitHub](https://github.com/EMnify/emnify-sdk-java).

-To install the SDK, add the emnify dependency to your existing project and use build automation tools like Maven or Gradle or install it yourself manually.
+To install the SDK, add the emnify dependency to your existing project and use build automation tools, like Maven or Gradle, or install it manually.

 :::caution
 Regardless of the package manager you are using, you need to specify the latest version of the emnify Java SDK.